gentlyawesome/AngularTimer/README.md

 * Just clone the repo to your localhost because all dependencies are already included and ready to use to prevent hassle of setting it up.
 * If you want to use your own Firebase just edit the url in the config.js file
+* You can list the names in js/home.js